dart-lang/site-www/src/content/resources/faq.md

 This can cause performance to vary in non-obvious ways to the programmer.

 **Languages that compile to native code**
-: Dart prioritizes efficient compliation to machine code.
+: Dart prioritizes efficient compilation to machine code.
   Therefore, it shares some aspects with other compiled languages.

 **Languages that are considered "more dynamic" than Dart**